 The county provides regional services with more than 600 programs.
 Many provide services to all residents, whether they live in a city or the unincorporated area.
 Some of these services are mandated by the state, including courts, adult and juvenile jails and land-use planning.

 The three-member Board of County Councilors has overall responsibility for departments not managed by other elected officials, such as Public Works and Community Services.
 The board also has responsibility for adoption of the biennial county budget and all county ordinances.
 Appointed by the board, a county manager has direct day-to-day management responsibilities for these departments.
+In January 2016, the board will increase to five members, with an elected chair.

 Like the federal and state governments, the county and cities in it have different responsibilities.
 But they also work as partners to make the best use of public resources.
 For example, the Clark Regional Emergency Services Agency, which provides 9-1-1 emergency dispatch and other emergency programs, is made possible by a series of interlocal agreements among the county, cities, local law enforcement, fire districts and related agencies.